 We have already speculated on the origins of Omean and

-Thern network.
-Nevertheless, they clearly maintained their
+any covert Thern network.
+Nevertheless, they clearly maintained

-Thern derived belief in the Iss Myths.
+their Thern derived belief in the Iss Myths.

 By John Carter’s time, the Thern’s believed that the First

 that the First Born dwelled in a vast underground sea right behind them.

 Nor did they suspect that the First Born were also parallel followers of

 For their part, the First Born were well aware of the

-regarded themselves as, being First Born, the true holy people.
-They
+They regarded themselves as, being First Born, the true holy people.

 pilgrims drifting into their sea.

 At best, the First Born may have regarded the Therns as

-did not result in any great desire to reveal themselves to the Therns.
+This did not result in any great desire to reveal themselves to the Therns.